-Fall is here!
-The leaves are falling, pumpkins are out for carving, and - wait… their seeds could help balance your hormones?
+Fall is nearly here!
+Leaves will soon be falling, the sun setting a little earlier, pumpkins are beginning to show their bright color and - wait… their seeds could help balance your hormones?
 Surprisingly, yes!

-Since starting my role at Good Clean Love, I have learned so much about my own body and the ways everyday items like food can play a role in our vaginal health.
-Many of us may not think about our vaginal health often (I know I didn’t used to), but I now understand how much our vaginal health impacts our overall well-being.
+Since starting Good Clean Love, I have learned so much about my own body and the ways everyday items like food can play a role in our vaginal health.
+Many of us may not think about our vaginal health often, but it's valuable to understand how much our vaginal health impacts our overall well-being, both body and mind.

-So, here are five foods that every woman could benefit from this fall.
+So, here are five foods that every woman could benefit from this autumn.

 Zinc is important for normalizing the menstrual cycle and regulating hormones, and pumpkin seeds are a rich source of this mineral.
 Zinc is also crucial for boosting mood and strengthening the immune system.

 Pumpkin in general has many health benefits you could be taking advantage of this fall, such as being rich in beta-carotene!
 Beta-carotene is a type of vitamin A that is known to help your body produce collagen, and it also helps to keep your cartilage strong.
 It is important that you have adequate levels in your body to help stop the spread of infection.
 Beta-carotene is also a powerful antioxidant and is found in high concentrations in the ovaries.
 However, if there isn’t enough in the body, levels in the ovaries will be inadequate, and the ovaries will be less likely to be able to fight off attacking infectious agents.